-However, it may happen that you need artifacts for the in-development version of netCDF-Java in your local branch, which we usually don’t upload to Nexus.
-We do publish nightly SNAPSHOTS, but those may not have the develoment changes you are currently working on.
-Never fear: you can build them yourself and publish them to your local Maven repository!
+However, it may happen that you need artifacts for the your personal in-development version of netCDF-Java, and those will not be available on our Nexus server.
+Never fear: you can publish them to your local Maven repository!

 If you’re building your projects using Maven, artifacts in your local repo will be preferred over remote ones by default; you don’t have to do any additional configuration in order for them to be picked up.